 B. Teaching Eligibility and Requirements

 Before students can serve in any teaching capacity, they must complete MSU’s TA Orientation program.
-Students whose first language is not English must also demonstrate that they meet a minimum standard of proficiency in spoken English before they can be assigned teaching work that involves oral communication with undergraduate students. pass the SPEAK test and attend MSU’s International Teaching Assistant program.
-(A list of countries that MSU considers to exempt students from the SPEAK test requirement is at .).
+Students whose first language is not English must also demonstrate that they meet a minimum standard of proficiency in spoken English before they can be assigned teaching work that involves oral communication with undergraduate students.

 Those international teaching assistants (ITAs) may meet this requirement in one of the following ways: